ngshaohui/webdev/week02/css.md

 The `border` of an element comes after the padding.

-As the name suggests, it is used to apply a border around the element.
+As the name suggests, it is used to apply a border around the element, after the padding has been applied.

 ### `margin`